Malfurious/mailserver/README.md

 ### Email client settings :

 - IMAP/SMTP username : user@domain.tld
-- Incoming IMAP server : mail.domain.tld (your FQDN)
+- Incoming IMAP server : mail.domain.com (your FQDN)
-- Outgoing SMTP server : mail.domain.tld (your FQDN)
+- Outgoing SMTP server : mail.domain.com (your FQDN)
 - IMAP port : 993
 - SMTP port : 587
 - IMAP Encryption protocol : SSL/TLS
 - SMTP Encryption protocol : STARTTLS

 #### Setup Complete!
+## Credits
+All credit for the actual mailserver part of this docker goes to Hardware, I merely integrated the Redis server, and made it usable on UnRAID Servers via a template.
+If you like this product, please consider donating to hardware with the information below.

+### Donation

+My Bitcoin address : **1LwRr6jvzPHnZsxjk6u3wcfP555ZeC47Tg**

+This address is [signed cryptographically](https://keybase.io/hardware/sigchain#6f79301eac777d7aad942bdf2c32171e1e8f59694ea7125e7973a4f3ed4539d90f) to prove that it belongs to **me**. https://keybase.io/hardware